 Richard Strauss Quartet in A major, Op.2

 May 10, 2015 Sundin Music Hall 3pm

 May 17, 2015 Wayzata Community Church 3pm

-The ACMS Fall Concert which features music composed in the "classical" era will take place on Friday November 7, 2014 (7pm) at the Episcopal Church of St. John the Evangelist, located at 60 Kent Street at Portland in St. Paul.
+The ACMS Winter Concert which features music composed in the "Romantic" era will take place on Friday January 30, 2014 (7pm) at the Episcopal Church of St. John the Evangelist, located at 60 Kent Street at Portland in St. Paul.
 All ACMS ensembles will participate.
 FREE

 Do you have an idea for an Artaria music or teaching project?
 Send us a message and we'll look it over.

 The Artaria String Quartet has been learning, playing, teaching, and living in the chamber music world since 1986.
 We are passionate about string quartets and all the important thoughts and ideas that composers have imbedded in these 4-part scores.
 Click this link to find out more about us!LEARN MORE